jed-parsec/ctf-writeups/wifiland.md

 ![image](https://github.com/jed-parsec/ctf-writeups/assets/71179248/615ca87a-2a2a-48dc-85e1-2ae6254d90a9)

-Now that we got the pwd which is 12345678, i figured I'd use the pwd as a decryption key.
-Just go to Edit -> Preference -> Protocols -> IEEE 802.11 and then edit the decryption keys.
+Having obtained the password, which is "12345678," I decided to utilize it as the decryption key.
+To do so, We will navigate to the "Edit" menu, followed by "Preferences," and then select "Protocols" and "IEEE 802.11."
+From there, proceed to edit the decryption keys accordingly.

 ![image](https://github.com/jed-parsec/ctf-writeups/assets/71179248/2186a712-9f73-4981-9d0d-b0a2fdc4b109)